briner/tech-notes/fosdem-2017.md

 Now as some companies does (brussels airlines), you get the ability to have your electronic boarding pass only 24 hours before the flight.
 What about giving a way for people to print their boarding pass.
-It could be sad to miss you plan because of a broken or no battery phone.
+It could be sad to miss your plane because of a broken or no battery phone.

 ## Shuttle
 That is a very good idea to offer such commodity.
 But the transportation